 If one agrees with my analysis so far, the conclusion necessarily follows that Governor Cuomo’s lockdown neither “flattened the curve,” nor “slowed the spread,” nor significantly affected the spread of COVID-19 in any way.
 As such, it was not needed at all for the achievement of any purpose.
 It never should have happened.

 I credit my understanding of events above to having had the good fortune to encounter a debate featuring epidemiologist Dr. Knut Wittkowski, “Did the Lockdowns Save Thousands of Lives?
 A Soho Forum Debate.”
 His 15-minute opening argument, on which my analysis of the emergency room timeline is based, can be seen here.
 It includes not only the timing of the events but also a detailed explanation of the epidemiological principles, supported with charts, that explain them.
-You can also find his daily commentary on LinkedIn.

 In contrast to the inductions from the data that I’ve made above is the narrative of Governor Cuomo, who is the architect of New York’s lockdown, which he refers to as “the pause,” a pause five months and running that he is presently making more, not less, restrictive, most recently by forbidding music and dancing.
 His poster, which depicts this narrative, is below.